Autism

 Limited and/or repetitive patterns of behavior, high interest in certain activities, impaired ability to relate and understand peers causing challenges in communication and social interactions.

-Preclinical data suggests CBD and THC among cannabinoid receptors may be therapeutic for Autism.
+Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic for Autism.

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.